Chart Color Schemes

 Kaleen is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, Kaleen's population is estimated at around 7,683.
-This reflects an increase of 11 people since the 2021 Census, which reported a population of 7,672.
-The change was inferred from AreaSearch's estimate of the resident population at 7,685 following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,274 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Kaleen's growth rate of 0.1% since census positions it within 2.3 percentage points of the SA3 area (2.4%), demonstrating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration contributing approximately 76.0% of overall population gains during recent periods.
+The population of the Kaleen statistical area (Lv2) was estimated at 7,685 as of Nov 2025, reflecting an increase of 13 people since the 2021 Census.
+The population in 2021 was reported as 7,672.
+This change is inferred from AreaSearch's estimation based on the latest ERP data release by the ABS (June 2024) and additional validated new addresses since the Census date.
+This results in a population density of 1,274 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Kaleen's growth rate of 0.2% since the census is within 2.5 percentage points of the SA3 area (2.7%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 76.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted.
-Future trends indicate a decline in overall population by 517 persons by 2041 according to this methodology, with specific age cohorts expected to grow, led by the 85 and over age group projected to increase by 216 people.
+Population projections for the Kaleen (SA2) indicate a decline in overall population by 517 persons by 2041, with specific age cohorts expected to grow, notably the 85 and over age group projected to increase by 216 people.

 Frequently Asked Questions - Population